wangywUST/wangywust.github.io/Course/lecture_4.md

 4\,l\,b\,h\,(s+n).
 $$

-**(Correction)**
-Previously, an extra factor of $l$ was mistakenly repeated in the formula.
-The correct expression includes the batch size $b$ and does not double-count the number of layers.

 #### GPT3 Example

 Consider GPT3 again with 350 GB of parameter memory.
 Suppose $b=64$, $s=512$, and $n=32$.
 Then: